NVComputing/nvcomputingsite/resources/efficiency.md

 when doing so.
 Also, Big O Notation disregards the constant value, so if your `$N$` is like `$9 * 10^{17}$`, obviously `$O(N)$` will be extremely slow.

-An example of naive versus efficient code can be seen here.
+Examples of naive versus efficient code can be seen here.

+# Example Problems
-### Problem
+## Problem 1
 Given an array of n integers, find the subarray of size 2 with the largest sum. (members of subarrays do not have to be adjacent). i.e. given the array [1, 2, 6, 5, 11], the largest subarray is [6, 11].